mapbender/mapbender-starter/CONTRIBUTING.md

 cd vendor/mapbender/new-awesome-bundle/Mapbender/NewAwesomeBundle/
 ```

-This is normal [git] repository, [bundle] and [composer] package at the same time.
+This is a normal [git] repository, [bundle] and [composer] package at the same time.

-Now you ready to change and commit code directly in the project.
+Now you are ready to change and commit code directly in the project.

 To get involved, please look at [digitizer] structure as example.